TedHusted/awake/awake.md/awake.md

 “Maybe, but it has Elena tweaked.”

-“Is there anyway to tell if the video was altered?
+“Is there anyway to tell if the reel was altered?
 Is there another recording?”

 “Brent would have had a local recording on his phone, but his phone is gone, and Brent is … dead.”